pienkowb/preserve/README.md

 Obviously, the `per_page` parameter is no longer available.

-Now, let's call the `preserve` method inside the `ParametersController` class with the parameter name as an argument.
+Now, let's call the `preserve` macro inside the `ParametersController` class with the parameter name as an argument.

 ```ruby
 class ParametersController < ApplicationController